Future Facilities & Upgrades

 These planned facility upgrades were extensively studied through third party consultants to assist the Pope/Douglas Joint Powers Board and Executive Director determine the best course of action to maintain our level of service to the community and region for the next 30 years.

-Bonding Requests and Proposals are seeking funds for 3 projects.
+Bonding Requests and Proposals are seeking funds for this project.

 - Environmental Center (Household Hazardous Waste, Recycling, Problem Materials, Education, Administration)